 15 credit hours in one area.
-Choose from cinema and media production, game design, business, informatics and computing, arts administration, or music (performance study, composition, or electronic music).
+Choose from cinema and media production, game design, business, informatics and computing, arts administration, or music (performance study, composition, scoring for visual media, or electronic music).
 Another area may be substituted if approved by the chair of the Audio Engineering and Sound Production Department and the director of undergraduate studies.